 English: Don’t be rude.
 Don’t burp in front of me.

-One of our commentors seem to have solved this puzzle.
-A month after I published this article, Eduardo Tobar posted a comment in which he says that regorda comes from the Spanish regoldar.
+A month after I published this article somebody was able to solve this puzzle.
+Eduardo Tobar posted a comment below in which he says that regorda comes from the Spanish regoldar.
 According to the DRAE, this word means eructar los gases del estómago or to let out gases from the stomach.
 I think we can safely conclude that indeed, this was where the Chabacano regorda came from.